ArticlesWarewulf

 Introduction

 warewulfd can generate massive log output when runtime overlays are transferred—especially across large clusters.
-This guide shows how to limit that noise by adjusting the log level, helping you preserve disk space and focus on the logs that matter.
+This guide applies to Warewulf 4.6.x and shows how to limit that noise by adjusting the log level, helping you preserve disk space and focus on the logs that matter.
+This is the officially documented and recommended approach per the Warewulf project.

 Problem